 How COVID-19 Changed Food Safety Training

-All throughout the semi-locked-down, social- distancing, and the wearing of masks during the Coronavirus (COVID-19) pandemic, our Food Safety Training classes have been steadily growing in size and in frequency.
-We believe this occurrence is attributed to the fact that more and more people want the absolute most from their training sessions.
-They want the knowledge to come from a credible, reliable, proven source closely aligned with the food service industry- They seek our experts!
+During the Coronavirus (COVID-19) pandemic, our Food Safety Training classes kept growing in size and in frequency.
+We believe this occurrence was attributed to the fact that more and more people wanted the absolute most from their training session, especially at a time when infection potential heightened exponentially.
+The feedback we constantly received from participants in their classes was that they wanted the indisputable knowledge to come from the most credible, reliable, industry sources.
+They demanded training to come from resources closely aligned with the food service industry- so their intellectual needs could be met.
+They particularly sought out our experts for their training needs.

-The food handlers and culinary professionals attending many of our food safety classes are also asking questions, as they continue to have an increasing concern over the safety of the foods and food products that their family members are preparing and serving at home.
-Studies show that the number of people eating at home is so much higher than ever before, and there within lies a huge problem: those people have no food safety experience, and they are the ones cooking all the family meals.
-This leads to an increasing number of people becoming ill from eating contaminated foods cooked from the home.
+The food handlers and culinary professionals attending many of our food safety classes asked questions as they all continued to have an increasing concern over the safety of the foods and food products that their family members were preparing and serving at home.
+Studies during COVID-19 showed that the number of people eating at home were so much higher than ever before, and there within lie a huge problem.

 Rest Ops Solutions formed three focus groups and a small case control group to gather information on local consumer knowledge and attitudes towards safe food handling in the home.
 The responses from the three focus groups were analyzed and grouped into general themes.
 They are briefly discussed within these five (5)-questions.
 In addition, some of the information obtained from these results was then used to plan a local food safety health promotion strategy.
 We listed it on our website, and we call it our Food Safety 101 program.